openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

   - 1GB RAM
   - 1 core processor

-  Note: The min requirements are based on the scenario where the VMs are built using the vagrantfile in the ansible repo.
+  Note: The minimum requirements are based on the scenario where the VMs are built using the vagrantfile in the ansible repository.

-- All linux machines are required to have :
+- All linux machines require :

-  - Basic development packages (dpkg-dev,gcc,g++,libc6-dev,make,libssl-dev,sshpass,curl)
+  - Basic development packages (dpkg-dev, gcc, g++, libc6-dev, make, libssl-dev, sshpass, curl)
   - Python2.7-minimal
   - SSH services enabled